 • Improve relationships and gain effective support from important people in their life

-Our psychologists will work with partners and other family members to help them understand and support their loved one with ADHD if requested.
+Our practitioners can work with partners and other family members to help them understand and support their loved one with ADHD if requested.
 We can also work with employers wishing to support an employee with ADHD to perform at their best in the workplace.